duydao/Text-Pastry/README.md

 #### Command ####

-This command will tell _Insert Text_ to split up our clipboard data by using the newline character as separator:
+This command will tell _Text Pastry_ to split up our clipboard data by using the newline character as separator:

 	\p(\n)